 What to take

-You’ve picked a date, now it’s time to pack a backpack.
+The stars have aligned and the conditions are perfect for a spot of stargazing, which means it’s time to pack a backpack with all manner of goodies to make your trip more memorable.
 Here’s a handy checklist of items to take with you:

 • Waterproof mat to lie on